 D&D by Raw Numbers

 Despite the myths, Dungeons and Dragons is an exceptionally popular game among men and women alike.
-In 2017, according to the publishers of the game, Wizards of the Coast, nearly 40% of D&D players were women, and at least 8.6 million Americans played D&D. That means nearly 1 in 20 Americans played the game.
+In 2017, according to the publishers of the game, Wizards of the Coast, nearly 40 percent of D&D players were women, and at least 8.6 million Americans played D&D. That means nearly 1 in 20 Americans played the game.
 In other words, about 2.5 times more people played D&D in 2017 than there were Muslims in America in 2017.
 More people played D&D in America in 2017 than there were Jews living in America in 2015.

 If playing D&D were a sign of membership in a religious community, this would make D&D players the most popular “non-christian” and “affiliated” religious group in America according to Pew Research Center.
 Which means that any American that knows or knows of someone who is Buddhist, Jewish, or Muslim likely knows multiple women and men who have played D&D.